-After more than two decades with Sun Life Family Health Centers, including 15 years as the CEO, Travis Robinette is retiring.
+After more than two decades with Sun Life Healths, including 15 years as the CEO, Travis Robinette is retiring.

 His last day with the health care organization is Aug.
 1, almost 23 years exactly from his start date with Sun Life, Aug.
 10, 1998.

 “I have seen lots of changes,” he said.
 “When I started, Sun Life had six sites.
 Now there are 14 and a 15th will soon be announced.”

 Replacing Robinette will be Dr. Eddie Estrada, who will move up from his role as chief medical officer to CEO.

 “I hired Dr. Estrada 13 years ago,” Robinette said.
 “He had his own practice and came down here to join Sun Life because he wanted to be a leader as well as a practitioner.
 He’s very talented.”